 A highly sought-after sales trainer and keynote speaker, Steve is both entertaining and enlightening.
 He has had the privilege of helping more than 100,000 salespeople become top revenue producers at companies including IBM, HP, AT&T, Lenovo, EMC, PayPal, NEC, McAfee, Google, and Oracle.

-Steve is a regular contributor to the Harvard Business Review.
+Steve has written thirty-five sales research articles featured in the Harvard Business Review.
 His “Heavy Hitter Sales Blog” is the top-ranked business-to-business sales blog and one of the most popular sales blogs according to Alltop.com and Blogs.com.

 Steve is also a noted sales effectiveness researcher who has conducted studies on sales organization best practices, key trends, and top salesperson performance.
 His published research includes: